The council unanimously voted Tuesday night on a plan to to work with the federal government to establish a shelter at the sprawling facility.

 The children wouldn't necessarily all be housed at once in the facility.
 They will receive three meals a day, medical and health evaluations, recreational opportunities and educational services.
 While Long Beach is providing the facility, the federal government would be responsible for providing and funding those services.

-The federal government is asking local communities throughout the country to help with sheltering unaccompanied minors who are currently housed in overcrowded Border Patrol facilities.
+The Biden administration is asking local communities throughout the country to help with sheltering unaccompanied minors who are currently housed in overcrowded Border Patrol facilities.

-Mayor Robert Garcia says he supports the request.
+Long Beach Mayor Robert Garcia said he supports the federal request.

 "Long Beach has a proud and long history of welcoming and helping immigrants and refugees.
 From our Cambodian community to the work done by our churches and faith organizations, we have led with compassion and kindness," Garcia said.

 "As an immigrant, I know how important it is to support all people, especially children - and I am proud to support our country in this important work."

 Garcia said Monday children could begin arriving as early as next week.